Journal article

 Voice outcomes after radiotherapy treatment for early glottic cancer: Assessment using multidimensional tools

-HEAD AND NECK-JOURNAL FOR THE SCIENCES AND SPECIALTIES OF THE HEAD AND NECK | JOHN WILEY & SONS INC | Published : 2008
+Head and Neck | JOHN WILEY & SONS INC | Published : 2008

 Abstract

-BACKGROUND: This is the first prospective study to use instrumental and both clinician- and client-rated auditory-perceptual measures to examine voice and voice-related quality of life changes in patients after curative radiotherapy for early glottic cancer.
-METHOD: Thirty patients undergoing curative radiotherapy treatment for early glottic cancer completed the following: 3 voice tasks for acoustic, aerodynamic, and auditory-perceptual voice measures (therapist-rated); a patient self-report rating of voice quality; and a voice-related quality of life assessment before and 12 months after radiotherapy.
-RESULTS: Patients' perceptions of their voice quality and their voice-related quality of l..
+Background.
+This is the first prospective study to use instrumental and both clinician- and client-rated auditory-perceptual measures to examine voice and voice-related quality of life changes in patients after curative radiotherapy for early glottic cancer.
+Method.
+Thirty patients undergoing curative radiotherapy treatment for early glottic cancer completed the following: 3 voice tasks for acoustic, aerodynamic, and auditory-perceptual voice measures (therapist-rated); a patient self-report rating of voice quality; and a voice-related quality of life assessment before and 12 months after radiotherapy.
+Results.
+Patients' perceptions of their voice quality and their voice-related quality of l..

 View full abstract